Cunninghamella bertholletiae

 Cunninghamella bertholletiae is a species of zygomycetous fungi in the order Mucorales.
 It is found globally, with increased prevalence in Mediterranean and subtropical climates.
 It typically grows as a saprotroph and is found in a wide variety of substrates, including soil, fruits, vegetables, nuts, crops, and human and animal waste.
 Although infections are still rare, C. betholletiae is emerging as an opportunistic human pathogen, predominantly in immunocompromised people, leukemia patients, and people with uncontrolled diabetes.
-Cunninghamella bertholletiae infections are often highly invasive, and can be more difficult to treat with antifungal drugs than infections with other species of the Mucorales, making prompt and accurate recognition and diagnosis of mycoses caused by this fungus an important medical concern.
+Cunninghamella bertholletiae infections are often highly invasive, and can be more difficult to treat with antifungal drugs than infections with other species of the Mucorales, making prompt and accurate recognition and diagnosis of mycoses caused by this fungus an important medical step for treatment.

 Growth and morphology

 Cunninghamella bertholletiae grows as a mold.
 Individual cells appear hyaline, but masses of fungi are darker in colour.
 Colonies initially appear white, and become grey and powdery when they sporulate.
 Cunninghamella bertholletiae displays very rapid growth on Sabouraud's agar (up to 20mm per day), which differentiates it from members of the Ascomycota and Basidiomycota.
 However, culturing clinical materials infected by this species has been known to yield false negative results.
 This species has very wide (10-20 μm), aseptate or partially septate hyphae, which contributes to a high capacity for cytoplasmic streaming.
 Cytoplasmic streaming allows rapid diffusion of nutrients from a local nutrient source, which causes high growth rates and rapid nutrient depletion in culture or on limited substrates.
 Like other members of the order Mucorales, C. bertholletiae is thermotolerant, with a maximum growth temperature of 45-50˚C.

 Hyphae branch at right angles and may appear twisted.
 When growing in animal tissue, hyphae spread in all dimensions.
 Cunninghamella bertholletiae produces spores in globose sporangia atop sporangiophores that are typically tall enough to be visible without a microscope.
 Sporangiophores vary in length, and branch laterally to form concentric circles of shorter branches.
 They lack the columella and apophysis present in sporangiophores of many other species of the Mucorales.
 Due to the appearance of molds in this taxonomic order (a long stalk with a round, upward-pointing tip), members are often called "pin molds".
 Unlike other members of the Mucorales, Cunninghamella species produce only one spore in each sporangium.
 Sporangia form a halo around a central, round vesicle at the apex of a sporangiophore.
 Spores are round to oval in shape and rough, with small spines or wart-like bumps.
 The hyphae of C. bertholletiae may or may not produce rhizoids at the base of the sporangiophores.